 Led by electric violinist/vocalist Joe Deninzon , who has been called The Jimi Hendrix of the electric violin, Stratospheerius has showcased their “frenzied melange of progressive rock, jazz fusion and funkabilly” throughout the world.
-The New York-based group has opened for Martin Barre, Alex Skolnick, Mike Stern, Tim Reynolds, Mickey Hart, and John Scofield, among many others.
-The group’s influences include Yes, Spock’s Beard, Muse, Frank Zappa, Mahavishnu Orchestra, and King Krimson.
+The New York-based group has opened for Martin Barre, Alex Skolnick, John 5 & The Creatures, Gary Hoey, Mike Stern, Tim Reynolds, Mickey Hart, and John Scofield, among many others.
+The group’s influences include Yes, Spock’s Beard, Muse, Frank Zappa, Mahavishnu Orchestra, and King Crimson.
 Stratospheerius was a winner of the John Lennon International Songwriting Competition the Musicians Atlas Independent Music Awards.
 They have been featured in Progression, Relix, Downbeat, and Jazziz, among other publications.
-The band released their fifth CD, The Next World, on Steve Vai’s Digital Nations label.
-Their next release, Guilty of Innocence, is due out in Summer 2017.
+Their latest CD on Melodic Revolution Records, Guilty of Innocence, has been widely acclaimed by critics and fans.

 “Joe Deninzon has pioneered a new standard for rock violin, much the same way Ian Anderson did for the flute.”

 “(Violinist/singer) Joe’s talents are flat out phenomenal, and the progressive rock tapestry he weaves around himself is carried out to perfection by his amazing band.”